Graduate

 • 30 hours of community service

-• 3 professional recommendations
+• 3 professional recommendations (submitted through OTCAS)

 Acceptance to the OTD program does not guarantee acceptance into A-State, and vice-versa.
 Applicants must apply to both to be considered.
 Full application requirements can be found below.